to the online home of the Cape Cod Senior Softball League

 Ejections and Game Ending Injuries

-A substitute player may not be used to replace a player who has been ejected for misconduct and an out will be declared each time that ejected player is scheduled to bat.
+A substitute player may not be used on offense or defense to replace a player who has been ejected for misconduct and an out will be declared each time that ejected player is scheduled to bat.
 If a player incurs a game ending injury, an out will not be declared each time that player is scheduled to bat.
+The manager may replace the injured player with a substitute player or continue with one less player.

 Weather Contingency Plans